prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-4-testing-your-api.md

 Testing non-trivial resolvers in isolation is likely to be a good investment in most cases but its up to you as a developer.
 What Nexus provides help with is not at this level, but higher up in the testing pyramid, at the system level.
 System testing means tests that will run operations against your API just like a real client would.
 This chapter will focus on that.
 Let's dive-in!

-## Setting up your test environment
+## Setting up Your Test Environment

 During this tutorial, you'll use the [Jest testing framework](https://jestjs.io/) to test your API.
 This is not mandatory but we do recommend it.
 Still, in general, outside this tutorial, if you prefer another testing framework, feel free to use it.